isaac-sim/IsaacAutomator/README.md

 ./deploy-azure
 ```

-If You Have Multiple Subscriptions:
+If you have multiple subscriptions:

 ```sh
  # enter Isaac Automator container